Skip to main content

 Furthermore, typical factories have machinery from many different vendors and equipment that has been purchased over a 10 to 30-year timespan.
 This variety in machinery results in a wide variety of available data.
 Some data points may simply have different names while others may have different units of measure or different measurements entirely.
 For analytics, trending, or any sort of data analysis to be possible, the data points must be standardized, normalized, and in some cases calculated based on component measures.

-Finally, analytics data is generally not as critical as controls data, so companies have started to use lower cost sensors to collect data for non-critical analysis.
+use lower cost sensors to collect data for non-critical analysis.
 However, these sensors can fail or drift so redundant sensors with external data validation is important to ensure good data is being stored.

 Phase 3: Load